5 haunted places in KL you must not visit in Halloween 2021

-Whether you’re a believer or not, one cannot deny the innate fascination we all have when it comes to the world of the paranormal.
-Nothing captures the imagination quite like the idea that things exist beyond what we can know with our senses, and even the most cynical of us experience a fear of the unknown.
 With October being the month of Halloween, who needs Night of Frights when the city has real haunted areas that will chill you to the bone.
 Like any other large city in the world, KL has its share of places whose claim to fame rests only on how haunted they are.
 Drawing intrigue and fear from the public, these are the top 5 haunted places in KL that you absolutely must not go to this Halloween (unless you are one of those stupidly brave souls).
+We have also listed the 6 most haunted places beyond KL.
+Read HERE

 Ghost or person?
 Photo credit: aminioapps.com